---

 ## Motivation

-[EIP-7732](./eip-7732.md) introduces builders as a separate, staked consensus-layer class.
-A builder is created by a deposit, can have stake added, and must be able to exit.
-Today EIP-7732 sources this lifecycle from the *validator* flows: a builder is registered by an ordinary validator deposit request whose withdrawal credential carries the `0x03` `BUILDER_WITHDRAWAL_PREFIX`, and a builder exits through a builder branch of the consensus-layer voluntary-exit operation.
-This EIP instead gives builders their own dedicated [EIP-7685](./eip-7685.md) request contracts.
+[EIP-7732](./eip-7732.md) introduces builders as a separate, staked consensus-layer actor, but reuses validator flows for their lifecycle.
+A builder is registered by a validator deposit whose withdrawal credential carries the `0xB0` `BUILDER_WITHDRAWAL_PREFIX`, and it exits through a builder branch of the voluntary-exit operation.
+Dedicated builder request types improve on this in several ways.

-Builders that must exist at the fork are unaffected: EIP-7732's fork-transition onboarding of builder-credentialed pending deposits is retained (see [Changes to EIP-7732](#changes-to-eip-7732)); only post-fork onboarding moves to the deposit contract.
-The deployed validator deposit contract is left untouched, and builder stake withdrawals continue to flow through EIP-7732's existing full-balance sweep.
+Builders that must exist at the fork are unaffected.
+The [EIP-7732](./eip-7732.md) fork-transition onboarding of builder-credentialed pending deposits is retained, and only post-fork onboarding moves to the new contract.

 ## Specification